arkandias/geyser/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3 &ndash;
+This project is licensed under the GNU Affero GPL v3 &ndash;
 see the [LICENSE](LICENSE) file for details.